hilton/hilton.github.com/presentations/naming-guidelines.md

 _Guideline._ Don’t use the `get` field accessor method name prefix for methods that don’t return a value.

-_Refactoring._ Replace ‘get’ with a verb that describes the side-effect
+_Refactoring._ Replace ‘get’ with a verb that describes the side-effect.

 _Example violations._ `getMethodBodies` populates the method bodies but doesn’t return them